Food Runner Resume Example

 I’m talking about things like table setting, food safety knowledge, and using POS systems.
 Employers look for these because they show you’re ready to hit the ground running.

-You can also list things like dishwashing, sanitizing procedures, and experience with kitchen equipment.
+You can also list things like dishwashing, sanitizing procedures, and experience with kitchen equipment—skills that are also valued in an executive pastry chef cover letter.
 Mentioning specific tools or software, like Toast or Square, adds extra value.

 I always see that communication is huge for bussers.
 You need to talk with servers, kitchen staff, and sometimes guests-clear, quick talk keeps everything running smooth.